top

 VIDEO: David BOYD dies aged 87 (7pm ABC TV News NSW)

 Hon.
-Bob Hawke the 23rd Prime Minister of Australia and the Leader of the Labor Party from 1983 to 1991.
+Bob Hawke was the 23rd Prime Minister of Australia and the Leader of the Labor Party from 1983 to 1991.

 RETURN TOP